MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_parsedpublishinglicensebuilder.md

 public std::shared_ptr\<ParsedPublishingLicense\> CreateParsedPublishingLicense()  |  Creates a [ParsedPublishingLicense](class_mip_parsedpublishinglicense.md) with the properties set on this object instance.

 ## Members

+### CreateFromUserRights function

+Creates a ProtectionDescriptorBuilder whose access permissions are defined by users and rights

+Parameters:

+* **usersAndRights** Collection of users-to-rights mappings

+**Returns** New ProtectionDescriptorBuilder instance

+### CreateFromUserRoles function

+Creates a ProtectionDescriptorBuilder whose access permissions are defined by users and roles

+Parameters:

+* **usersAndRoles** Collection of users-to-roles mappings

+**Returns** New ProtectionDescriptorBuilder instance

+### CreateFromTemplate function

+Creates a ProtectionDescriptorBuilder whose access permissions are defined by the protection template

+Parameters:

+* **templateId** protection template ID

+**Returns** New ProtectionDescriptorBuilder instance

+### CreateFromProtectionDescriptor function

+Creates a ProtectionDescriptorBuilder whose access permissions are defined by a protection descriptor

+Parameters:

+* **protectionDescriptor** protection descriptor

+**Returns** New ProtectionDescriptorBuilder instance

+### Create function

+Creates a ParsedPublishingLicenseBuilder

+**Returns** New ParsedPublishingLicenseBuilder instance

 ### SetDomains function
 Sets the license domains.